dg-demers/busyppp/README.md

   nethogs 0.8.5-37

 To use busyppp you must be connected through pppd (the point-to-point protocol daemon) to your dial-up ISP.
-Although you may never have heard about pppd, you are connected through it if you have used one of its various GUI frontends, such as kppp, gnome-ppp, or wvdial, that ultimately employs pppd to make the connection.
+Although you may never have heard of pppd, you are connecting through it if you have used one of its various GUI or TUI frontends, such as kppp, gnome-ppp, or wvdial, that ultimately employs pppd to make the connection.

 It's convenient to allow non-root users to be able to run nethogs.
 This can be accomplished by setting the